 Ask the remitter to verify the information on the receipt, including the SSN and amount.
 Give the receipt to remitter and immediately give the remittance and payment coupon to the remittance clerk for safekeeping.
 Make sure that you show the receipt number on all remittances.

-EXCEPTION: Include the SSN on check or money orders for Medicare premium payments; the contract bank cannot process the payment without the SSN.
+EXCEPTION: Include the Medicare number on check or money orders for Medicare monthly or quarterly premium payments.
+Include the SSN on checks or money orders for Medicare retroactive premium payments; the contract bank cannot process the payment without the SSN.

 NOTE: If remittance is a Medicare premium payment received without a bill, check the Enrollment Database (EDB) in the system.
 If the system has not generated a Supplemental Medical Insurance (SMI) award, prepare a note to MATPSC that there is no record in the system.